FDA Adverse Event Reporting System

 FDA regulates several products across industries.
 FAERS can be used to report any of the following products:

-• OTC and other human prescription drugs
+• Over-the-Counter (OTC) and other human prescription drugs

 • Medical devices